benshope/focus/README.md

 N-back exercises are a well-researched form of mental exercise designed to increase fluid intelligence.
 Fluid intelligence refers to the ability to reason and to solve new problems.
 This is critical for a wide variety of cognitive tasks and is considered one of the most important factors in learning.
 Additionally, fluid intelligence is closely related to professional and educational success.

 ## To Do ##
+- Make react-native-web work on this also
+- Add splashscreens and icons back
+- Add back nice font
-- Update CI token to point to GitHub build
+- Update CI token to point to the GitHub version
-- Get Redux and Redux Observable working
-- Figure out how to build for mobile
+- Build once for mobile
-- Figure out how to build for web
-- Load fonts locally
-- Generate icons
-- Import slideshow component or HammerJS?
-- Write a Unit Test? (to test if the CI stops it)
+- Write a unit test
+- Attach unit tests to CI
+- Set up CI deploy to web
 - Investigate CI deploy to mobile
-- Add relevant Cordova plugins

 ## Old Deploy Steps ##